facebook

 1. You have bought a subsidised flat with a family member before

-For instance, you have bought a flat directly from HDB or a resale flat using CPF grant with your parents under the Public Scheme or with your siblings under the Orphans Scheme.
+For instance, you have bought a flat directly from HDB or a resale flat using a CPF grant with your parents under the Public Scheme or with your siblings under the Orphans Scheme.
 You may have bought it with a family member to pay the mortgage.

 2. Your parents have transferred the ownership of a subsidised flat to you